uzuy-emul/MaliDrivers/README.md

-# MaliDrivers
+# Vulkan Mali Drivers
-Vulkan drivers for Mali.
+Custom Vulkan Drivers to use in [Uzuy](https://github.com/uzuy-emul/uzuy)